The grounds of the Andrew Chapel Cemetery (the “Cemetery”) are owned, operated,

 deep by 36 inches wide, per lot).

-Monument Regulations: For the consideration of all lot owners in
+Monument Regulations: For the safety consideration of all lot owners and visitors to

 the Cemetery, and to prevent monuments from excessively blocking the view of

-monuments placed behind them, the following size restrictions will apply:
+monuments placed behind them, the following size restrictions will apply.
+All newmonuments must comply with ALL of these limits:

 - All new monuments shall not exceed five (5) feet in height.

-Such "header monuments" must be located entirely within the
+Such "header or upright monuments" must be located entirely within the

 boundaries of the burial lot and within the top two (2) feet of the boundary